aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 }
 ```

-We inject EventAppService as 'abp.services.app.event' into **events.component.ts** component.
+We inject `EventServiceProxy` into **events.component.ts** component.
 We used dynamic web api layer feature of **ABP**.
 It creates needed Web API controller and Angular service automatically and dynamically.
 So, we can use application service methods like calling regular typescript functions.
 So, to call `EventAppService.GetListAsync` C# method, we simple call `_eventService.getListAsync` typescript function.

 We also open a "new event" modal (dialog) when user clicks to "+ New event" button (which triggers `createEvent` function).
 I will not go details of Angular views, since they are simpler and you can check it in source code.